 Planning and Implementing at a Watershed Scale

 The physical connection between tributaries and larger streams and rivers, between surface and ground water, and between wetlands and all of the water sources, warrants the need to assess, plan and implement activities at the watershed level.
-Our Council brings together a diverse set of stakeholders to develop and advance commonly supported water quality goals.
-What we can achieve together includes:

 “It has been inspiring to be surrounded by others willing to give themselves purely to protect and improve the Colorado River Watershed. ”

 — Dan Ben-Horin, MCWC Americoprs Environmental Steward